PNM Resources (NYSE:PNM) Issues FY 2023 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) updated its FY 2023 earnings guidance on Monday.
+PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2023 earnings guidance on Monday morning.
 The company provided EPS guidance of $2.60-$2.75 for the period, compared to the consensus EPS estimate of $2.57.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2022 guidance to $2.50-$2.60 EPS.

-PNM Resources (NYSE:PNM – Get Rating) last posted its earnings results on Tuesday, March 1st.
-The utilities provider reported $0.21 earnings per share for the quarter, beating the consensus estimate of $0.15 by $0.06.
-The company had revenue of $434.08 million for the quarter.
+PNM Resources (NYSE:PNM – Get Rating) last released its earnings results on Tuesday, March 1st.
+The utilities provider reported $0.21 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.15 by $0.06.
 PNM Resources had a net margin of 10.68% and a return on equity of 10.38%.
-Equities research analysts predict that PNM Resources will post 2.55 earnings per share for the current fiscal year.
+The business had revenue of $434.08 million for the quarter.
+As a group, analysts forecast that PNM Resources will post 2.55 EPS for the current year.

-Several equities analysts have recently commented on the stock.
-StockNews.com assumed coverage on shares of PNM Resources in a report on Thursday, March 31st.
+Several research firms recently commented on PNM.
+StockNews.com began coverage on shares of PNM Resources in a report on Thursday, March 31st.
 They issued a hold rating on the stock.
-Mizuho upped their price objective on shares of PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a report on Wednesday, February 9th.
-One analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $49.33.
+Mizuho lifted their price objective on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research note on Wednesday, February 9th.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the company.
+Based on data from MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $49.33.

 PNM Resources, Inc, through its subsidiaries, provides electricity and electric services in the United States.
 It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
 The PNM segment engages in the generation, transmission, and distribution of electricity.